In this article, we will try to remember all the major cryptocurrency thefts over the past 10 years.

 The attackers, however, did not give up.
 The attack continued for five weeks, during which hackers presented themselves as journalists, then headhunters.

 Finally, the attackers were lucky.
 On December 11, 2014, the infected word document was opened on his machine by Bitstamp system administrator Luka Kodric, who had access to the exchange wallet.
 The file came to the victim by email, allegedly on behalf of an employee of the Association for Computer Machinery, although in fact, as the investigation showed, the traces of the file lead deep into Tor.
 Hackers’ attempts were not limited to just one letter.
-Skype attacker pretended to be an employee of the Association for Computing Machinery, convinced that his Frame though to make an international honored society, which required some paperwork.
+Skype attacker pretended to be an employee of the Association for Computing Machinery, convinced that his Frame thought to make an international honored society, which required some paperwork.
 Kodric believed.

 By installing a Trojan on Kodriс’s computer, hackers were able to obtain direct access to the hot wallet of the exchange.
 The logs show that the attacker, under the account of Kodric, gained access to the server LNXSRVBTC, where he kept the wallet file .dat, and the DORNATA server, where the password was stored.
 Then the servers were redirected to a certain IP address that belongs to one of the providers of Germany.